ignaden/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 X_test_p, y_test_p   = preprocess_data(X_test, y_test, False, n_mu, n_stddev)
 ```

 The results did not improve significantly, and were still below the 93% threshold.
-My next step was to take out
-excessively represented labels (you'll see in the code above, I used threshold of 1,100 as the maximum number of
-points in the dataset for each label).
-This will
+My next step was to take out excessively represented labels (you'll see in the code above, I used threshold of 1,100 as the maximum number of points in the dataset for each label).
+As discussed above, this was done to limit effects of over-represented labels on feature training of the model.

 Here's the code that did the removal of excess data:
 ```python